 New age feng shui uses the bagua map of eight aspirations outlined above along with the principle of commanding position to arrange environments.
 Additionally, new age feng shui allows for the incorporation of other elements into the designs that are believed to harness or affect energy within the environment.
 These items might include various kinds of crystals and gemstones, aromas, figurines, and other types of personal talismans.

-Instead of relying solely on design choices as indicated by the five elements and polarity, new age feng shui places a strong emphasis on the individual’s intuition.
+Instead of relying solely on design choices as indicated by the five elements and polarity, new age feng shui strongly emphasizes the individual’s intuition.
 It allows for more freedom of choice when it comes to the colors, shapes, textures, and the placement or arrangement of objects in a space, leaving much of the design up to personal preference, artistic balance, and the elements of modern design rather than the principles of traditional feng shui.

 Although individuals who practice new age or modern feng shui have their hearts in the right places, this school of feng shui is less of a school and more of an homage to the rich traditions of the past.